smithsa/smithsa-jekyll/_posts/2018-10-15-building-a-blog-with-jekyll.markdown

 Pages in Jekyll are either Markdown or HTML documents and are used for stand-alone content.
 You can add a page by adding either document types to the root level of your project.
 If you use a Markdown file, the file will be converted to HTML during its build which can be found in the `_site` folder.
 You can also create subpages by placing your files for your subpages in a folder, titled the parent page.
 Then create the parent page in a file title *index*.

 ## Templating and Layouts
 As mentioned previously, [Liquid](https://shopify.github.io/liquid/) is used for the templating system.
-In the pages of the project file, you might see statements wrapped in curly braces similar to the following `{{ }}` or `{% %}`.
+In the pages of the project file, you might see statements wrapped in curly braces.
 Output statements are surrounded by the double curly braces while logic statements are encapsulated in the curly braces and percent sign.
 You can add Liquid statement in your pages and layouts.

 Layouts are templates that surround your content, for example, a layout could include your top navigation and footer.
 The Layouts live the `_layouts` directory.
 Layouts are helpful because you don’t have to copy and paste the code for recurring components of your website (e.g. footer) for every page.